Tap-Payments/TapUIKit-iOS/TapUIKit-iOS/Pods/Nuke/README.md

 ## Getting Started

-> Documentation for the latest stable version (Nuke 8.4.1) can be found [here](https://github.com/kean/Nuke/tree/8.4.1).

 Nuke is easy to learn and use.
 Here is an overview of its APIs and features:

 - **Image View Extensions** ‣ [UI Extensions](#image-view-extensions) · [Table View](#in-a-table-view) · [Placeholders, Transitions](#placeholders-transitions-content-modes) · [`ImageRequest`](#imagerequest)